aarongilly/notes/content/3 Personal Resources.md

 ## Energy

 Nobody has an infinite supply of energy.
 What you give your energy to is just as important as the other 3.
+Energy is sometimes couched as "*health*".

 ## Money